|

 - EL-70 has 1 & EL-90 has 2 pedal voices

-- EL-90 has an expression pedal
+- EL-90 has a second expression pedal

 - EL-90 has a bigger screen (same resolution!)